spatialmodel/inmap/README.md

 ## Running the InMAP example case

-From the [testdata](https://github.com/ctessum/inmap/tree/master/testdata) directory in this website, download all of the files that match the pattern "inmap_\*.gob" or "testEmis.\*", where \* is a wildcard that can match any set of characters.
+From the [testdata](https://github.com/ctessum/inmap/tree/master/testdata) directory, download all of the files that match the pattern "inmap_\*.gob" or "testEmis.\*", where \* is a wildcard that can match any set of characters.
 If you have followed the instructions in the "Compiling from source" section above you will already have downloaded these files.
 Next, download the file [configExample.json](https://raw.githubusercontent.com/ctessum/inmap/master/inmap/configExample.json) and the [InMAP executable program](https://github.com/ctessum/inmap/releases) in the same directory.
 Next, open the file "configExample.json" with a text editor and delete the text "../testdata/" anywhere you see it.
-Finally, open a command prompt window, navigate to the directory where you saved the aforementioned files, and run the command `inmap -config=configExample.json` on Mac or Linux systems and `inmap.exe -config=configExample.json` on windows systems to run the program.
+Finally, open a command prompt window, navigate to the directory where you saved the aforementioned files, and run the command `inmap1.1.0linux-amd64 -config=configExample.json` on Linux systems, `inmap1.1.0darwin-amd64 -config=configExample.json` on Mac systems, or `inmap1.1.0windows-amd64.exe -config=configExample.json` on Windows systems to run the program.
 The program should run without any error messages and create a file called "output_0.shp" (along with supporting files like "output_0.dbf") which can be viewed with any program that can view shapefiles.
 Refer to the next section for additional details.

 ## Running InMAP